ubcbraincircuits/dual-mouse/matlab/readme.md

 - This script loads and processes relevant data from pre-processed datasets.
 Outputs from _loadData.m_ are used to generate figures

 **make...Figure.m**
 - These scripts make figures associated with the corresponding figures.
-They can be ran after loading the processed data [here](https://osf.io/afuzn/)
+All figure generation scripts are stand-alone scripts and can be run after loading the processed data [here](https://osf.io/afuzn/)